EstebanFelix/PnL_Template/README.md

 ## Getting Started

 1. Download the repository.
-2. Open the Excel file (`FinancialReportingAutomationTool.xlsm`) in a compatible environment.
-3. Ensure that the necessary data connections are available.
+2. Ensure that the necessary data connections are available.
-4. Enable macros if prompted.
+3. Enable macros if prompted.
-5. Run the macro `Run_PnLs` to generate financial reports.
+4. Run the macro `Run_PnLs` to generate financial reports.

 ## Notes